-Through our deliverable D1.1.2, Current skills need, based on a survey of 1149 seagoing and 474 shore professionals in the shipping industries across the EU countries, we surveyed and analysed the present skills need.
+Through our deliverable D1.1.2, Current skills needs, based on a survey of 1149 seagoing and 474 shore professionals in the shipping industries across the EU countries, we surveyed and analysed the present skills need.
 We found that STCW has been successful in defining and establishing a common standard worldwide and that the shipping industry benefits from such a standard.
 Major gaps between qualifications according to STCW minimum and expectation in the maritime business are identified.
-Obsolete skills in the STCW Convention are identified and important missing skills such as maritime economics, law, green shipping, digital, and transversal skills are listed.
+Seafarers have reported that up to 30% of the curriculum in the STCW Convention cover skills that they consider obsolete4.
+Further it was found that seafarers considered important skills missing, such as maritime economics, maritime law, green shipping, digital, and transversal skills.

-In our deliverable D1.1.3 Future skills and competence need, through a series of interviews with visionary shipping industry leaders, focus groups, literature review of reports on future developments, technology forecasts, and trend analysis, we identified significant future skills gap.
+In our deliverable D1.1.3 Future skills and competence needs, through a series of interviews with visionary shipping industry leaders, focus groups, literature review of reports on future developments, technology forecasts, and trend analysis, we identified significant future skills gaps.
 The future maritime activity will integrate people and digital technology in a way that transforms how we operate and interact.
 A new operation paradigm needs to be created to meet these challenges.
 The key future skill gaps are green shipping skills, digital skills, and operation in highly digital systems.
 Also, innovation and transversal skills needed for smooth sea-land mobility are underlined as key skills.